janhuenermann/minrl/README.md

 ### Training

-To start training, you can simply run the `scripts/train_grpo.py` scrip, which will automatically download the required artifacts (dataset and base model) and start training.
+To start training, you can simply run the `scripts/train_grpo.py` script, which will automatically download the required artifacts (dataset and base model) and start training.

 ```bash
 python scripts/train_grpo.py